PgeePow/RO-WEB/docs/headgear-quest.md

 - Script NPC with **quest tracking & rewards**.
 - Add **headgear sprites & item database** updates.
 - Ensure **balance** (no overpowered headgear).

-Would you like a sample NPC script? 🚀